kubedb/cli/docs/concepts/databases/memcached.md

 ### spec.configSource

-`spec.configSource` is an optional field that allows the users to provide a custom configuration file for Memcached.
-This field accept a `v1.VolumeSource`.
-So you can use any kubernetes supported volume source such as `configMap`, `secret`, `hostPath` `gitRepo` `azureDisk` etc. To know more about how to use a custom configuration file see [here](/docs/guides/memcached/custom-config/using-custom-config.md).
+`spec.configSource` is an optional field that allows users to provide custom configuration for Memcached.
+This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
+So you can use any kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/guides/memcached/custom-config/using-custom-config.md).

 ### spec.env